Location: Santa Fe Institute (SFI) | Santa Fe, New Mexico, Southwest United States

 The program recruits undergraduates from many different majors, ranging from computer science to physics, mathematics, biology, and the social sciences.
 We pair these students with mentors from many different scientific backgrounds, who guide the UCRs through projects that cross multiple fields.
 Recent project areas have included natural language processing, topic modeling, epidemiology, network theory, cell biology, and statistical physics.
 Projects have ranged from simulation to data analysis to proving theorems.

-Students are in residence in Santa Fe for approximately 10 weeks, from June 6 to August 14, 2021.
+Students are in residence in Santa Fe for approximately 10 weeks.
 Prior to their SFI residency, students are encouraged to complete the online course “Introduction to Complexity” available on SFI’s Complexity Explorer (complexityexplorer.org).
 Throughout the summer, students are offered tutorials on the basics of data analysis, including concepts from computation, linear algebra, and statistics.
 Tutorials are also offered on science writing, presenting research, applying for jobs in science and how to pick a graduate school that is right for you.

 UCR Final Presentations

 Mentors in this program include a range of specialists, including SFI resident and external faculty and post-doctoral fellows.
 The principal investigator of the UCR program, Christopher Kempes, is an SFI Professor.
 Chris generally focuses his work on biological architecture—which may include phenomena ranging from explicit biological morphology to metabolic and genetic network structure—as an intermediate between organism physiology and environmental conditions.

 Housing and meals are provided at no cost to every student accepted into the program.
 Students reside in double-occupancy rooms with shared bathrooms at a nearby college in Santa Fe.
 Because Santa Fe lacks a full public transportation system, we encourage interns who can bring private transportation to do so.
 They can arrange to be reimbursed for travel to the institute and back to campus each day.
 A stipend of $600/week is also provided to students.